-Kick your enemies when you're either out of ammo, or when you have nothing else to do!
+Kick the enemies when Duke's either out of ammo, or when he has nothing else to do!
 Duke Nukem is able to kick alien monsters in the face, while he's shooting them at the same time.
 Truly the ultimate alien ass kicker.
 Since this is the unarmed weapon of the game, the damage is rather low.
-The quick kick (which can be immediately triggered no matter what weapon is currently in-hand), however, is a nice addition to your damage whenever an enemy is up close.
-Interestingly, if you select the foot weapon (1) and use the quick kick button, it is apparent that Duke can kick with both legs at the same time without falling down.
+The quick kick (which can be immediately triggered no matter what weapon is currently in-hand), however, is a nice addition to damage whenever an enemy is up close.
+Interestingly, if the foot weapon (1) is selected and the player uses the quick kick button, it is apparent that Duke can kick with both legs at the same time without falling down.

 The Ripper, like the pistol is a rapid-fire bullet weapon.
 It does more damage and fires faster than the pistol, but has reduced accuracy and scarcer ammo.
 Most enemies will no fare well against the Ripper, their health rapid depleting.
 Weaker enemies are eviscerated almost instantly.
-When using the Ripper, you will find your ammo wiped out before you know it, but the aliens will be too.
+When using the Ripper, Duke will find his ammo wiped out before he knows it, but the aliens will be too.

-This unbelievably powerful weapon is a danger to everyone -- including yourself.
-One misfired rocket into a wall, and you're dead.
+This unbelievably powerful weapon is a danger to everyone -- including Duke.
+One misfired rocket into a wall, and he's dead.
 It's often a good idea to save the ammo for very hard encounters (e.g. boss fights).
 This is one of the most coveted weapons multiplayer games, since the player who's controlling the RPG, has the power to control the game.

 The pipe bomb is the grenade of Duke Nukem 3D.
 When tossed, Duke pulls out a remote detonator, and upon pressing the fire button again, blows up the pipe bomb.
 The explosive damage of the pipe bombs are massive.
 Players are able to pick up a thrown pipe bomb to cancel out of the detonation prompt.
 Pipe bombs can also be detonated by being shot, and players who have thrown a pipe bomb can press the 6 button again to bring up another pipe bomb without detonating the first one.
 Upon hitting the big red detonator, all pipe bombs the player has placed will simultanously explode.
 This can be used to set large clusters of pipe bombs as a trap for aliens or unsuspecting players.

 The Shrink Ray is a unique weapon, and is an iconic weapon in the Duke Nukem franchise.
 It does exactly what it says on the box - shrinks enemies to the size of an action figure.
 After doing this, the player can run up to the victim and stomp him into goo.
-When you're the victim of the shrink ray, you move extra fast and are unable to attack.
-You can, however, still use items (medkit, holoduke etc.), while fleeing the feet of your enemies.
+When he's the victim of the shrink ray, Duke moves extra fast and are unable to attack.
+He can, however, still use items (medkit, holoduke etc.), while fleeing the feet of his enemies.
 There are certain points in the game where Duke himself must be shrunk in order to get through small areas.
 There is a time limit when Duke is shrunk and if he is in a place too small for normal Duke, he will die upon expanding back to normal size.